 Marvel the weird but wonderful street art that has transformed this old industrial hub into a vibrant and youthful district.
 It is jammed with trendy bars, modern galleries, top-notch restaurants, and breweries.

 The atmosphere here is emphasized with colorful geometric shape murals, imaginative portraits, and political messages.
 World-famous street artists go on tour to Miami and leave behind amazing art on many streets, so, you can see their breathtaking work at every turn!
 Wynwood strolling is free, so a must-do activity for travelers!

 Miami has miles of sandy coastline and South Beach is popular.
 Ocean Drive is one of the most famous streets in America and lies adjacent to the beach even though it is mainly designer stores and 5-star restaurants it is worth a visit even if you are only window shopping.
 As this area is very close to the main site-seeing, restaurants, and shopping sites, it is always jam-packed.
 If you plan to hit the beach for a whole day head down early and secure your spot.

-The neighborhood of South Beach is a home for the world’s largest Art Deco architecture collection.
+The neighborhood of South Beach is home to the world’s largest Art Deco architecture collection.
 Capture the unique building along Washington Avenue, Collins Avenue, and Ocean Drive in your camera.